 Also, additional USB-C ports were missing in the update.
 The same two Thunderbolt 3 ports are present, but instead of more USB-C ports like in the Mac Mini update, it has the same 4 USB-A ports.

-The next major update to the iMac came in 2017.
-This introduced massively improved Radeon graphics options and the new Thunderbolt 3 spec ports.
+The 2017 update was a significant one that introduced massively improved Radeon graphics options and Thunderbolt 3 spec ports.

-One year later, the 21.5-inch iMac 4K was introduced with various upgrades that were passed to the iMac 5K as well, like new chipsets, SSD options, and the P3 color gamut.
+In 2015, Apple introduced the 21.5-inch iMac 4K with various upgrades that were passed to the iMac 5K as well, like new chipsets, SSD options, and the P3 color gamut.

-Also of note is the launch of Apple's new peripherals, all new rechargeable Magic Mouse, keyboard, and trackpad, which were included in the box.
+Also of note was the launch of Apple's new peripherals, rechargeable Magic Mouse, keyboard, and trackpad, which were included in the box.

-The 2014 product keynote was held in October with viewers hoping for some upgrades to the ill-fated 2012 Mac Pro.
+Apple held its 2014 product keynote in October with viewers hoping for some upgrades to the ill-fated 2012 Mac Pro.
 Instead, we got the iMac 5K, a powerful machine with a new display.

 Offering Intel Haswell CPUs, the machine was able to perform tasks without issue, even at the entry-level.
-However, the base-level 8GB of RAM struggled with most tasks and required users to upgrade or add RAM after the fact.
+However, the base-level 8GB of RAM struggled with some more intensive tasks, requiring users to upgrade or add RAM after the fact.